epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 <img src="img/HRSC_in_SPICAM.png" width="600">

-* Conversely, to identify   point features located in image footprints (here using the foot of SPICAM vertical profiles:
+* Conversely, to identify point features located in image footprints:
-* Select of set of HRSC images in VESPA as before and load it into TOPCAT
+* Select a set of HRSC images in VESPA and load it into TOPCAT
-> Note: you can visualize the selected HSRC footrpints from VESPA: after selection, just click the footprint menu below the table and select "Send GeoJSON selection" - it will display in Mizar in a new window.
+> Note: to visualize the selected HRSC footprints from VESPA, click the Footprints menu below the table and select "Send GeoJSON selection" - it will display in Mizar in a new window.

 <img src="img/HRSC_Mizar.png" width="600">

 * In TOPCAT, select the VO>TAP menu item.
-In the keywords field enter "spicam", select the LATMOS server & click "Use service"
+In the keywords field enter "spicam", select the LATMOS TAP server & click "Use service"
 * In the new window, type in the query field:

 ~~~~